 - The Sino-Swedish specialisation offers one year of studies at National Taiwan Normal University, NTNU, Taiwan.
 You will have the opportunity to live in two cultures, and form close ties with two cities in different countries – which in turn will open doors in an international labour market.
-The programme contains courses in Computer Science based on the research specialisations of NTNU.
+The programme includes courses in Computer Science based on the research specialisations of NTNU.
 There are also courses with a cultural content (such as languages or intercultural relationships).
 Successful students can obtain a dual degree with one master degree from Uppsala University and one from NTNU.

-- Computational Science: A multidisciplinary programme, ranging from advanced computers and software to chemistry, biology, physics and engineering.
+A multidisciplinary programme, ranging from advanced computers and software to chemistry, biology, physics and engineering.
 The Master Programme in Computational Science provides you with the opportunity to broaden and deepen your knowledge of natural science or technology, with a specialisation in computers and mathematical modelling.
 The focus is the use of computer simulation in natural sciences and engineering.
 You will learn to apply computational methods, programs and software, as well as mathematical and statistical models, within your sphere of interest.